-'In the Tall Grass' Review: Netflix Delivers Another Solid Stephen King Adaptation | Fantastic Fest
+'In the Tall Grass' Review: Netflix Delivers Another Solid Stephen King Adaptation

 Rating: B-

 In the Tall Grass debuted at Fantastic Fest 2019.
-The film streams October 4 as part of the Netflix and Chills program.
+The film is now streaming as part of the Netflix and Chills program.